Can I File a Personal Injury Lawsuit for a Workplace Accident?

 Workplace Accidents Lawyer in New York

 Deciding whether you would benefit more from a personal injury claim or a filing for worker’s compensation can be a difficult choice to figure out.
-Consider hiring a Fayetteville Personal Injury Lawyer if you are in need of legal advice.
+Consider hiring a Syracuse Personal Injury Lawyer if you are in need of legal advice.
 Depending on how the accident happened, you could be eligible to receive compensation for medical expenses, pain and suffering, and lost wages.

 At Gattuso & Ciotoli, we have years of experience with personal injury lawsuits.
 Call us at (315) 314-8000 today for a free consultation.
-Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+Our offices are located in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 We will work with you to defend your rights.